Information for educators

 - Case studies of good practice in Universal Design.

-The Universal Design Module has been trailed and is being taught in the following educational institutions in Ireland: Cork IT, CIT, NUI Maynooth, DKIT, DIT, ITB.
+The Universal Design Module has been trialed and is being taught in the following educational institutions in Ireland: Cork IT, CIT, NUI Maynooth, DKIT, TU Dublin.